 - A comfortable environment.

 The market for cat food has exploded in recent years, boasting a wide variety of food products.
-Store shelves are lined with varying choices, generally starting from cheaper options and escalating up to the pricier cat foods.
+As a result, store shelves are lined with varying choices, starting from cheaper options and escalating to pricier cat foods.

-The issue we run into is, less costly meal choices for our cats do not always cover all the nutritional needs of the feline diet.
+The issue we run into is less costly meal choices for our cats only sometimes cover all the nutritional needs of the feline diet.

-Alternatively, your cat may enjoy the more expensive top brands, which are veterinarian-recommended and claim to make all the difference in a cat’s life, but these as well may not be the best choice for your cat either.
+Alternatively, your cat may enjoy the more expensive top brands, which are veterinarian-recommended and claim to make all the difference in a cat’s life.
+Still, there may be better choices for your cat, too.

 Here is where DIY homemade cat food may be the best choice.

-These days, creating your meals for your cats is on the rise.
+These days, creating meals for your cats is on the rise.
 DIY homemade cat food recipes are readily available.
 Supplements and nutritional additives are easily accessible for purchase online.
-You can have practically everything you need delivered directly to your door.
+In addition, you can have practically everything you need to be delivered directly to your door.

 There are even DIY homemade cat food cookbooks available.
-You can very well prepare a meat dish or even your very own DIY homemade cat food gravy if you'd like!
+You can prepare a meat dish or even your own DIY homemade cat food gravy if you’d like!

-Surprisingly, as if adding longevity to your cats' lives isn't enough, many cat owners discover that making their DIY cat food can save them money.
-Often DIY homemade cat foods are cheaper in the long run than purchasing cases and dry bags from the store.
+Surprisingly, as if adding longevity to your cats’ lives isn’t enough, many cat owners discover that making their DIY cat food can save them money.
+In addition, DIY homemade cat foods are often cheaper in the long run than purchasing cases and dry bags from the store.

 This is a great question I often get asked quite frequently by newcomers to DIY homemade cat food.